 Table 2.5 and Figure 2.7 summarize daily traffic volumes crossing the UBC/UEL screenline (it is important to note that these figures include trucks, buses and motorcycles, in addition to automobiles).
-Overall, traffic volumes were 11% lower in Fall 2010 than in 1997.
-Traffic volumes have decreased on all roads leading to UBC (at the UBC/UEL screenline), except on West 16th Avenue where traffic volumes are 2% higher.
+Overall, traffic volumes were 18% lower in Fall 2011 than in 1997.
+Traffic volumes have decreased on all roads leading to UBC, at the UBC/UEL screenline.